Star Vijay: Star Vijay Takkar

+Vijay TV International

+Vijay TV is an International Versions for Star Vijay, pay television channel owned by JioStar a Joint Venture between Viacom18 and Disney India that was launched on 2002, Previously as Star Vijay International for Outside of Indian Tamils diasporas in Middle East (Saudi Arabia, United Arab Emirates), South Africa, Europe, United Kingdom, North America (USA and Canada), Australia, New Zealand, Sri Lanka, Singapore and Malaysia, On 22 January 2021, The channel are rebranding and based by Utsav Network for Yellow Colours to Vijay TV.

 Reception

 When Star India took over the channel from UTV Communications, the channel's revenue, shares and advertising rates increased.
-A revamp in 2017 brought with it a new logo and the launch of Bigg Boss Tamil Season 1, after which the audience share of the channel—which had been 10%-15%—increased by 10%, being the second most-watched Tamil television channel.
+A revamp in 2017 brought with it a new logo and launched Bigg Boss Tamil Season 1, after which the audience share of the channel—which had been 10%-15%—increased by 10%, being the second most-watched Tamil television channel.

-In week 48 of 2020, Star Vijay became the most watched Tamil GEC in prime time for the first time while being the second most watched Tamil GEC overall after Sun TV.
+In week 48 of 2020, Star Vijay became the most watched Tamil GEC in prime time while being the second most watched Tamil GEC overall after Sun TV.
 In week 50, it garnered its highest viewership ratings of 7,14,002 AMAs (average minute audience (in hundreds)) being the fifth most watched Indian television channel.